ARQ-CRISP/haptic_glove_ros/README.md

 - In case of issues with the strings some of the libraries may need to be edited (related to the macro F)

 - run the launch file `roslaunch haptic_glove_ros haptic_glove.launch dev_path:=/dev/ttyUSB0` specifing the USB port of the glove.

+Another way is to run the serial node autonomously `rosrun rosserial_python serial_node.py /dev/ttyUSB0 _baud:=250000`.
+In many cases it gets problems if it is launched from launch file.
+`roslaunch haptic_glove_ros haptic_glove.launch dev_path:=/dev/ttyUSB0 baud_rate:=250000` launches the application nodes that control the vibration using the optoforce topics.